 We have several opportunities to partner with our local resource center for families and the community.
 This is a great opportunity to tangibly serve people in our community, and also to build relationships and have conversations that offer the hope that we have in Jesus to those who don't yet know him.
 Keep an eye out here for upcoming events and ways you can serve:

 The Family-Community Resource Center (FCRC) supports Camas School District students and is in need of building a volunteer team.
 Hours are flexible and volunteers will be contacted on an as-needed basis.
-Various donations come in that need organizing and sorting.
-They are: clothing, non-perishable food, school supplies, & hygiene items.
+Various donations come in that need organizing and sorting: clothing, non-perishable food, school supplies, & hygiene items.
 If you are interested in being a part of this pool of volunteers for the FCRC, please contact Olivia Eagle at Olivia.Eagle@camas.wednet.edu or 360-833-5612.

 We are trying to collect a list of people who are willing to say “yes!” once in a while to make a meal for families or individuals in our church body who are in a tough season of life and would be so blessed by the provision of meals.
 You do not have to be an excellent cook to do this: sometimes something as simple as bringing already made food to a family or individual is helpful.
 If you feel like this is something you would be able to commit to, please email the church office!